zuhairmhtb/DockerNotes/README.md

     b.
 Create a service with one instance for each node (Global service):

         $ docker service create --mode global --name <service_name> <image_name>

+    c.
+Stop a service

+        $ docker service rm <service name>

+    d.
+View running services

+        $ docker service ls

+42. Docker Image

+Docker image is an executable package that includes everything needed to run an application - the code, a runtime, libraries, environment variables, and configuration files.

+A container is a runtime of an image.

+Docker images are made of layers.
+Images have multiple read-only layers.
+Multiple containers are typically based on the same image.
+When an image is instantiated into a container, a top writable layer is created and it is deleted when the container is removed.

+Docker uses storage drivers to manage the contents of the image layers and the writable container layer.
+Each storage driver handles the implementation differently, but all drivers use stackable image layers and the copy-on-write (COW) strategy.

+The configuration file which builds a docker image is the Docker file.
+It contains all commands needed to build an image.